CentreForDigitalHumanities/myresearch/docs/using_GraphQLList.md

 ```
 This is all the work in the backend done!
 ## Rendering your query using GraphQLList
-Next we'll render this Query using our GraphQLList component.
+Next we'll render the result of this query using our GraphQLList component.
 First, create a new page where you want your list to live.
 Then we'll need to setup a few things.
-The most important thing is your graphql query, which might look something like this:
+The most important thing is your GraphQL query, which might look something like this:
 ```
 const GET_STUDY_PAGES = graphql(`
 query GetStudyPages(